yugabyte/yugabyte-db/docs/content/latest/secure/authentication/ycql-authentication.md

   </li>
 </ul>

 YCQL authentication is based on roles.
 Roles can be created with superuser, non-superuser and login privileges.
-New roles can be created, and existing ones altered or dropped by administrators using CQL commands.
+New roles can be created, and existing ones altered or dropped by administrators using YCQL commands.

 ## 1. Enable YCQL authentication